The Real and Pseudo Dispersion Measures of FRB~20220912A: DISCUSSIONS

 \subsection{DM$_{pseudo}$ in other repeating FRBs}

 We next examine the DM of other repeating FRBs.
 Figure~\ref{fig:dm_distribution} presents the distributions of \(\mathrm{DM}_{\text{model}}\) for five repeating sources on representative burst-active days: FRB~20190520B (MJD~59208; \citealt{2026SciBu..71...76N}), FRB~20201124A (MJD~59314; \citealt{2022Natur.609..685X}), FRB~20121102A (MJD~58757; \citealt{2021Natur.598..267L}), FRB~20220912A (MJD~59882; \citealt{2023ApJ...955..142Z}), and FRB~20240114A (MJD~60382; \citealt{2025arXiv250714707Z}).
 For each source, we construct a one-dimensional kernel density estimate of \(\mathrm{DM}_{\text{model}}\) using bursts detected within a single day, including only those with DM uncertainties smaller than \(0.5\,\mathrm{pc\,cm^{-3}}\).
 All five sources exhibit a substantial spread in their \(\mathrm{DM}_{\text{model}}\) distributions.
-FRB~20190520B, which shows the most rapid DM variation among known FRBs, exhibits a measured decrease in DM\(_{\text{real}}\) at a global rate of approximately \(10\,\mathrm{pc\,cm^{-3}\,yr^{-1}}\) \citep{niu26}.
-From this, we infer that the daily variation in DM\(_{\text{real}}\) is unlikely to exceed \(\sim 10/365 \approx 0.03\,\mathrm{pc\,cm^{-3}}\)—far smaller than the observed spread in \(\mathrm{DM}_{\text{model}}\).
-This indicates that the spread cannot be attributed to true environmental changes on short timescales.
-Instead, it reflects the presence of \(\mathrm{DM}_{\text{pseudo}}\), which arises from intrinsic burst morphology.
+FRB~20190520B, which exhibits the most rapid DM variation among known FRBs, shows a measured decrease in $\mathrm{DM}_{\mathrm{real}}$ at a global rate of approximately $10\,\mathrm{pc\,cm^{-3}\,yr^{-1}}$ \citep{niu26}.
+The implied daily variation in $\mathrm{DM}_{\mathrm{real}}$ ($\sim 0.03\,\mathrm{pc\,cm^{-3}}$) is far smaller than the observed spread in $\mathrm{DM}_{\mathrm{model}}$.
+This suggests that true environmental changes on short timescales are unlikely to be the primary contributor to the observed spread.
+Instead, $\mathrm{DM}_{\mathrm{pseudo}}$ arising from intrinsic burst morphology likely accounts for most of the variation, although we cannot fully exclude contributions from other rapid propagation effects in localized environments, particularly in sources with complex local environments.